-Definition 1.8 (state replication).
+Definition 15.8 (state replication).
 A set of nodes achieves state replication, if all nodes execute a (potentially infinite) sequence of commands c_1, c_2, c_3, \ldots , in the same order.

-- State replication is a fundamental property for distributed systems. - Since state replication is trivial with a single server, we can designate a single server as a serializer.
+- State replication is a fundamental property for distributed systems. - For people working in the financial tech industry, state replication is often synonymous with the term blockchain.
+The Bitcoin blockchain we will discuss in Chapter 20 is indeed one way to implement state replication.
+However, as we will see in all the other chapters, there are many alternative concepts that are worth knowing, with different properties. - Since state replication is trivial with a single server, we can designate a single server as a serializer.
 By letting the serializer distribute the commands, we automatically order the requests and achieve state replication!

-Algorithm 1.9 State Replication with a Serializer
+Algorithm 15.9 State Replication with a Serializer